The Radicalz: World Wrestling Federation

 Saturn and Malenko formed a tag team, with the injured Guerrero serving as a manager for the team.
 Benoit sought singles success and only worked with the stable when he required back up.
 Malenko quickly won the WWF Light Heavyweight Championship, annoying Benoit.
 Varying levels of success caused a rift within the group, and they quietly separated.
 However, Saturn turned on Guerrero, instigating a feud over the WWF European Championship.

 The four drifted apart mainly in the summer of 2000 to pursue individual goals, but in November of that year the group reformed and aligned themselves with Triple H as his secondaries/hired guns during his feud with Stone Cold Steve Austin.
 In early 2001, Benoit had turned into a fan favorite during a rivalry with Kurt Angle, while the other Radicalz remained villains and eventually forced Benoit out of the group, with Guerrero replacing him as the leader.

 Guerrero eventually turned into a fan favorite as well, and had a short alliance with Team Xtreme (The Hardy Boyz and Lita), but went to rehab in June 2001 for alcohol abuse.
 Guerrero completed a three-month program and had started working house shows to get ready for his return to television, but was released by the WWF in November 2001 after getting arrested for driving while intoxicated.
 Saturn, Terri and Malenko continued as The Radicalz until Malenko's retirement, making their final appearance together on the July 3, 2001 episode of SmackDown! where a frustrated Malenko attacked Saturn after his erratic behavior disrupted a bout between Malenko and Scotty 2 Hotty.

+Malenko and Saturn had one more match together defeating Justin Credible and Raven on August 9, 2001 at the Brian Pillman Memorial Show for Heartland Wrestling Association.